Health Benefits and Risks of Coffee

 What’s In a Cup of Coffee?

-The stimulating effect of the consumption of some plants was already exploited more than 1000 years ago – and likely even before then – though for a long time no one understood that caffeine was the source of its effects2.
+The stimulating effect of some plants had already been exploited more than 1000 years ago, though for a long time no one understood that caffeine was the source of its effects2.
 Let’s delve deeper into the biochemistry of caffeine and other xanthines.

 Coffee in The Body

 To arrive at the effects, we have to take a closer look at some metabolic pathways in the human body.
-Coffee that you drink enters your stomach and caffeine enters the bloodstream, where it finds its way to your liver.
+Coffee that you drink enters your stomach where caffeine is introduced into the bloodstream, making its way to your liver.
 In the liver, caffeine molecules are picked up by an enzyme – cytochrome P450 – that helps to breaks it down into smaller components.

 These components are known as metabolites, with the main metabolite being paraxanthine, though significant amounts of theophylline and theobromine are also produced.
 These are further converted into other molecules via various pathways; caffeine has a half-life of 3 to 10 hours1.